alex-pakalniskis/Lagrange/_posts/2020-03-03-about-the-author.md

 ---

 I'm Alex, a geographer-turned-data scientist and member of the DS13 cohort at Lambda School.
-Here I'll be posting data science projects and sharing some of the insights I gain as I pivot to a career in tech.
-Tag along for the ride.
+On this blog I'll be posting projects and sharing some of the insights I gain as I pivot to a career in tech.